aedmark/Oopis-OS/docs/developer.md

 - **Centralized Authentication**: All login logic resides in `UserManager`.
 Secure password input is handled by the `ModalInputManager` to prevent leakage into command history or the screen.

+### The BASIC Subsystem: A Sandboxed Environment

+The Oopis BASIC feature is a two-part system designed for safe, sandboxed code execution:

+-   **`basic_app.js` (The IDE):** This is a presentation-layer component that provides the full-screen Integrated Development Environment.
+It manages the UI, program buffer (`LIST`, `SAVE`, `LOAD`), and user commands (`RUN`, `NEW`).

+-   **`BasicInterpreter.js` (The Engine):** This is a self-contained language parser and executor.
+Crucially, it has **no direct access** to the file system or command executor.

+To interact with the host OS, the interpreter uses a specific set of `SYS_` functions (`SYS_CMD`, `SYS_READ`, `SYS_WRITE`).
+These functions act as a secure bridge, routing their requests through the main `CommandExecutor` and `FileSystemManager`.
+This design ensures that any program run via the BASIC interpreter is still subject to the OS's fundamental permission model, maintaining system integrity.

 ---